Social contract research

-The Oslo Governance Centre's globally focussed research has also been on how violent conflict can be prevented and peace sustained through the forging of sustainable social contracts.
+The Oslo Governance Centre (OGC) supports research and policy dialogue on how violent conflict can be prevented and peace sustained, under the project 'Forging Resilient Social Contracts'.